 After an hour of long hike, we finally reached the mother falls of Sagada.
 It is tall and huge.
 The falling water gives life to the near farms of Pide and Fidelisan.
 Its cold water relieves the pain of her visitors after an hour of long walk; and the sight is truly rewarding!

 Alice told me that the amount of water falling from the waterfall increases during the rainy season which can flood the whole Amlusong tributary to greater depths.
 Since it’s summer, the water levels are shallow in the tributary but the plunge pool is still deep.

 Rocks and boulders populate the place which reflect the power of nature in building this majestic waterfall.
 I’m actually running out of words in expressing the beauty of Bomod-ok falls; it’s simply beautiful.
 I just stood in front her, heard the water crashing in hard rock and felt the cool wind whistling in melody

 After a few minutes of appreciating the place, I stripped my clothes off and started swimming in this deep plunge pool.
 The water was extremely cold yet helpful in recuperating my tired body.
-We have a video about this wonderful experience.
-Watch it here:

 The Hike Back to Aguid Road